vimercati-samir/react-progress-stepper/README.md

 ## ✏️ License and Credits

-react-progress-stepper is released under the MIT license, feel free to use it, share and modify.
+**React Progress Stepper** is released under the *MIT* license, feel free to use it, share and modify.

-Credits and special thanks to:
+### 🔹 Credits and special thanks to:

-- [x] [Vishnu Prasad](https://dribbble.com/vlockn) for the cool and awesome [design inspiration](https://dribbble.com/shots/14012793/attachments/5628816?mode=media)
+- [Vishnu Prasad](https://dribbble.com/vlockn) for the cool and awesome [design inspiration](https://dribbble.com/shots/14012793/attachments/5628816?mode=media)
-- [x] [Sergio Acosta](https://codepen.io/sergio_andresac/pens/public) for the cool and awesome [check mark animation](https://codepen.io/sergio_andresac/pen/NeYbMw)
+- [Sergio Acosta](https://codepen.io/sergio_andresac/pens/public) for the cool and awesome [check mark animation](https://codepen.io/sergio_andresac/pen/NeYbMw)
-- [x] @DrenSkywalker for the beautiful Readme 💜
+- @DrenSkywalker for the beautiful Readme 💜